 And the US has a similar trend of violence against native women – an Amnesty International report has found that 1 in 3 Native American women will be raped and are more likely to be raped than non-native women.
 And finding help can be incredibly difficult for native women.
 All Things Considered has a segment about this issue from several years ago but it does get graphic in its description.

-Recently, the government of Canada has stepped up and launched an inquiry into this violent problem.
-The newest Prime Minister, Justin Trudeau, spoke at an Assembly of First National special chiefs gathering back in December, making promises to look into this problem.
+In early, 2016, the government of Canada has stepped up and launched an inquiry into this violent problem.
+The Prime Minister, Justin Trudeau, spoke at an Assembly of First National special chiefs gathering in December of 2015, making promises to look into this problem.
 And one of the first provinces to really take that step is Ontario, which recently pledged $100 million toward a three year program dedicated to investigating the roots of this violence.

 - These 4 Phenomenal Native Women Will Totally Make You Re-examine Your Relationship to Feminism – Taté Walker